Anthropology 101: The Prime Directive

 What it Means

-The famous story of the Virgin & the Volcano is usually recounted before one steps into the field.
+The famous story of the Virgin & the Volcano is usually recounted before the proto-anthropologist steps into the field.

 The Volcano & the Virgin